Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 Any character who has a passive Wisdom (Perception) score lower than 19 is surprised as Strahd appears seemingly out of nowhere.
 The vampire prefers to attack a surprised character, choosing the one closest to him.
 Otherwise, see appendix D for the vampire's tactics.

+SWARMS OF BATS

+______
+You hear a peal of thunder, followed by the flapping of tiny black wings.
+Suddenly, a dark cloud of bats descends upon you!
+______

+These bats are the servants of Strahd.
+They attack the characters without provocation.

 I You kick something-a trinket buried in the dust.
 I ITo determine what the character finds, roll on the Trin­ I

-These bats are the servants of Strahd.
-They attack the characters without provocation.

 TRINKET